morismm99/PowerApps/M365 Management Solution/README.md

 If using SPO as the data source for this app, depending on how you decide to filter the data in galleries, keep delegation in mind.

-For example, in my sample solution where I use SPO lists to store the data, I was original using search in my formulas to filter my galleries.
-Search with SPO list does not support delegation.
+For example, in my sample solution where I use SPO lists to store the data, I was originally using search in my formulas to filter my galleries.
+Search() with SPO list does not support delegation.
 This means I had to keep my list under 2000 items.
 I have updated version 1_0_0_7 to use the StartsWith() fuction which does delegate with SharePoint Online.
 It is also possible to add the list items to a collection and collect more than 2000 items.
 There are various examples online on how to accomplish this - here is a great example - https://github.com/JakeGwynn/PowerApps_Collect-Large-SharePoint-List

 If using SPO lists, create “Archive” flows for the three main lists which can run on a schedule and delete closed/older/released items onto different archive lists which are not tied to the Power App